 Awards and Recognition

-2003 Burton Award for Excellence in Legal Writing
+2003 and 2014 Burton Awards for Excellence in Legal Writing

 "Banking Litigation" in Business & Commercial Litigation in Federal Courts, 3rd Ed.
 (R. Haig ed.)
 (West 2012)